 Travel Town's railroad history began in the 1950s when the city ran a narrow-gauge railroad along the Los Angeles River and Zoo Drive.
 In 1975, the city of LA commissioned the Travel Town Railroad to run a miniature train around the perimeter of the museum.

-Their train a 16-inch gauge miniature railroad, slightly smaller than the 18.5-inch gauge over at Griffith Park & Southern Railroad.
-The entire train originally came from singing cowboy Gene Autry’s Melody Ranch.
-The original locomotive was replaced with a non-steam version, but the cars are still the Singing Cowboy's originals.
+Walt Disney wasn't the only train-loving celebrity of the twentieth century.
+The entire train at Travel Town came from singing cowboy Gene Autry’s Melody Ranch.
+The original locomotive was replaced with a non-steam version, but the cars are original.

-The Travel Town Museum gets... extraordinarily high ratings from visitors, who love the fact that they have real trains you can climb onto.
+The Travel Town Museum gets extraordinarily high ratings from visitors, who love the fact that they have real trains you can climb onto.
 Kids seem to like it, and lots of people say it's a good place for a birthday party.
 Travel Town is the highest-rated railroad experience in Griffith Park.
-Read some of the Travel Town Reviews at Yelp to get a better idea of what it's like.
+To get a better idea of what it's like, read some of the Travel Town Reviews at Yelp.

 Griffith Park and Southern Railroad

 As if all those trains aren't enough, there's more.
-Miniature trains have operated at this Griffith Park location since the 1940s, but the Griffith Park and Southern dates back to the 1960s.
+Miniature trains have operated at the Griffith Park and Southern's location since the 1940s, but the Griffith Park and Southern Railroad started in the 1960s.
 It has a mile of track, and everything is about one-third the size of standard trains.
 The cars are reproductions of classic American trains from the early twentieth century.

 People like the Griffith Park and Southern.
 They especially praise the holiday train ride and talk about how much fun small children have there.
-You can read some of their reviews at Yelp to see what else they have to say.
+To see what others have to say, you can read some of their reviews at Yelp.

 The Griffith Park and Southern Railroad is open every day of the year, except for Christmas Day, Their trains run on a mile of track, across a bridge, through a forest and an Old Western Town and the ride takes about 10 minutes.
 They charge a fare that's as scaled-down as their trains are.
 It's at 4400 Crystal Springs Drive.

-The Griffith Park and Southern runs a Holiday Light Festival Train... ride for the Christmas season.
+The Griffith Park and Southern Railroad runs a Holiday Light Festival Train ride for the Christmas season.
 It runs from just after Thanksgiving through the end of the year.